New Zealand Income Tax Rates for 2015

 How does the New Zealand Income Tax compare to the rest of the world?

 Out of the thirty four countries tracked, seventeen have a higher maximum income tax rate then New Zealand.
-Countries with similar tax brackets include Hungary with a maximum tax bracket of 36.00%, Luxembourg with a maximum tax bracket of 38.00% and Chile with a maximum tax bracket of 40.00%.
+Countries with similar tax brackets include Hungary with a maximum tax bracket of 36.00%, Luxembourg with a maximum tax bracket of 38.00% and France with a maximum tax bracket of 40.00%.
 Keep in mind that our ranking measures only nationwide income taxes, and does not account for local income taxes at state, province, or municipal levels.

 |Maximum Income Tax||Income Tax Allowance||World Tax Rank|